-we can form two parallel paths from node 1 to node 6.
-This can be done by choosing paths $1 \rightarrow 2 \rightarrow 4 \rightarrow 3 \rightarrow 6$ and $1 \rightarrow 4 \rightarrow 5 \rightarrow 6$:
+In this graph, the maximum number of edge-disjoint paths is 2.
+We can choose the paths $1 \rightarrow 2 \rightarrow 4 \rightarrow 3 \rightarrow 6$ and $1 \rightarrow 4 \rightarrow 5 \rightarrow 6$ as follows:

-It turns out that the maximum number of parallel paths equals the maximum flow in the graph when the weight of each edge is 1.
-After the maximum flow has been constructed, the parallel paths can be found greedily by finding paths from the starting node to the ending node.
+It turns out that the maximum number of edge-disjoint paths equals the maximum flow of the graph, assuming that the capacity of each edge is one.
+After the maximum flow has been constructed, the edge-disjoint paths can be found greedily by following paths from the source to the sink.